peter88213/novelibre/docs/help/project_notes_menu.md

 You can add a project note to the tree with **Project notes > Add**.

-- If a item is selected, the new item is placed after the selected one.
+- If a project note is selected, the new item is placed after the selected one.
-- Otherwise, the new item is placed at the first position.
+- Otherwise, the new project note is placed at the first position.
-- The new item has an auto-generated title.
+- The new project note has an auto-generated title.
 You can change it in the right pane.

 ---